-The information from the surveys provides an evidence-based, objective perspective on the impact of policy and funding changes on vital areas of public education, such as teacher-librarians, special education support services, and educational assistants.
+The information from the surveys provides an evidence-based perspective on the impact of policy and funding changes on vital areas of public education.

-Thank you to all of the survey participants and our funding partners for supporting this unique research project.
+Thank you to all of the survey participants for supporting this unique research project.

 The story behind the survey

 For over 20 years, People for Education has been using our annual school surveys to keep track of the effects of policy and funding changes in Ontario’s publicly funded schools.